Aleppo: Girl's Twitter account goes silent

 They live in the rebel-controlled sections in the eastern part of the city, which has come under heavy bombing by the Syrian regime and Russian warplanes.

+On Monday, messages of support were posted to Twitter, praying for Bana and her family's survival.

-Bana caught the eye of a world-famous writer.
+Last month, Bana's tweets caught the eye of a world-famous writer.

-Last month author J.K.
-Rowling sent her eBooks of the entire Harry Potter series.
-Bana had posted that she likes to read "to forget the war."
+J.K.
+Rowling sent Bana eBooks of the entire Harry Potter series after the young girl posted that she likes to read "to forget the war."

 Despite several ceasefires, the conflict in Aleppo has intensified in recent months, with hundreds of thousands of people fleeing the city.